-At this time when we took a tour of things everything was just being planted and he discussed his future plans on the place.
+At this time when we took a tour of things everything was just being planted and he discussed his future plans for the place.
 I myself just learned how to grow tomatoes so everything was so overwhelming.
-That day as he discussed the soil, crops, dirt, composting, and all this kind of stuff (stuff you know where someone is explaining something and you don’t want to seem dumb so you nod your head) that kinda stuff.
+That day as he discussed the soil, crops, dirt, composting, and all this kind of stuff (stuff you know where someone is explaining something and you don’t want to seem dumb so you nod your head) that kinda of stuff.

 This man knew stuff I could not even imagine existed in growing just a darn vegetable.
-That day I will never forget because I became passionate about my little tomato I grow now.
+That day I will never forget because I became passionate about the little tomato I grow now.
 I care for it like it’s my own child and give it what it needs.

 A little history on Craig Floyd was that he worked with his grandfather on the original farm as a boy.
 During this time he hayed the fields and milked the cows.
-In 2000 he and his wife opened up Footsteps Farm to be able to be successful so that the farm could stay in the family when he passes on.
+In 2000 he and his wife opened up Footsteps Farm to be able to be successful so that the farm could stay in the family when he passed on.
 “Craig stated that farming is a lot of work and takes a family to do it right, sometimes you have to work on the farm And on the farm too even make it work”.

 “He stated that because of what they are doing in the garden, he has been able to help change those statics with people who go hungry. “ That is one of the most important things I’ve ever done in my life.
 I’m, helping save lives”

-This Article was originally written by Tana Mason and re-posted in memory of her.
+This article was originally written by Tana Mason and re-posted in memory of her.